thaumstrial/thaumstrial.github.io/course/Mathematical Structures in Computer Science/Introduction to Topological Manifolds.md

-Exercise solutions for John M. Lee Introduction to Topological Manifolds Second Edition
+Some exercise solutions for John M. Lee Introduction to Topological Manifolds Second Edition
 ## 2 Topological Spaces
 ### Exercise 2.4
 #### (a)